-Usually, no a priori knowledge is available about the (continuous) underlying functions we are sampling.
-Therefore, we assume that these functions are isotropic, i.e., that they do not have a preferred direction.
-Another common assumption is that they are bandlimited.
-Both assumptions together result in the property that the frequency responses of such functions are hyper-spheres (circles in 2D and spheres in 3D, respectively).
+Usually, no a priori knowledge about the (continuous) underlying functions we are sampling is available.
+Therefore, we assume that these functions are isotropic, i.e., they do not have a preferred direction.
+Another common assumption is that they are band-limited.
+Both assumptions together result in the property that their frequency responses are hyper-spheres (circles in 2D and spheres in 3D, respectively).

-Sampling such spherically band-limited functions results in replicating the primary spectrum in the frequency domain [15].
+Sampling such spherically band-limited functions will result in replicating the primary spectrum in the frequency domain [15].
 In order to reconstruct the underlying continuous signal perfectly, we need to ensure that the samples in spatial domain are close enough, so that the aliased spectra in the frequency domain do not overlap.
-Optimal sampling is achieved when the number of samples that fulfill this condition is minimal.
+Optimal sampling would be achieved if the number of samples that fulfill this condition is minimal.
 In 1D this is also known as the Nyquist sampling rate.
 In order to optimally sample in higher dimensions (i.e., to use as few samples as possible), aliased spectra in the frequency domain have to be packed as closely as possible.
 This problem is known as the sphere packing problem [14], which has been extensively studied and solutions for regular packing structures in 2D and 3D exist.

-As a motivation and for the sake of simplicity we will first describe our method to find an optimal sampling pattern in 2D before we delve into the mysterious structure of 3D Euclidian space.
+As a motivation and for the sake of simplicity we will first describe our method to find an optimal sampling pattern in 2D before we directly delve into the mysterious structure of 3D Euclidian space.